-The 76th anniversary of the Dieppe Raid will be commemorated in August 2018, but the event is never far from the mind of a Newmarket, Ontario woman, Paula Greenberg Pritchard.
+The anniversary of the Dieppe Raid is commemorated every August 19th, but the date is never far from the mind of a Newmarket, Ontario woman, Paula Greenberg Pritchard.
 Her uncle, Sgt.
 Morris Greenberg, was killed in action in the waters off the beach at Dieppe, code named Blue Beach, on August 19, 1942.

 When Paula’s email popped in to my inbox recently, it was one of those goosebumps moments that I continue to experience, now that the book has been published.
 Paula had been in the Newmarket Public Library and saw a news story about me in the Era Banner newspaper, and she offered to meet me to show me photos and artifacts that she lovingly curates in her home, as she keeps the memory of her family’s war hero alive.

 He was one of the Jewish Canadian soldiers who participated in a landmark Yom Kippur service held in Reykjavik that month.
-In a famous photo taken at the service, Morris is likely the soldier with the moustache, on the left side, middle row, third from the left.
+In a famous photo taken at the service, Morris is likely the soldier with the moustache on the left side, middle row, third from the left.
 Morris and the other Royals left Iceland with the Canadians in Z Force, as it was called, in late October, 1940 and sailed for England.

-Irving played the drums, and sent this snapshot (below) home from England, when it was Armistice Day, Nov.
+Irving played the drums, and sent a snapshot home from England, when it was Armistice Day, Nov.
 11, 1940.
-Morris’ personal effects later contained a set of drum sticks.
-The brothers did spent a leave together in Scotland, and we surmise that Irving gave Morris the sticks as a present.
+His brother Morris’ personal effects later contained a set of drum sticks.
+The brothers did spend a leave together in Scotland, and we surmise that Irving gave Morris the sticks as a present.

 By June of 1942, Morris and his men had been undergoing serious commando training to prepare for amphibious raids on the continent.
 Morris was, by then, a skilled weapons instructor and had been promoted to the rank of Sergeant.
-The photo says, “Gonna dig a little hole,” Morris.
+The photo says, “Gonna dig a little hole,” Signed, Morris.

-He is buried in the Dieppe Canadian War Cemetery in Hautot-sur-Mer. along with the other 764 casualties from the Dieppe Raid.
-The epitaph reads: This was his honour, For what he believed, he fought.
+He is buried in the Dieppe Canadian War Cemetery in Hautot-sur-Mer along with some 764 other Canadian casualties from the Dieppe Raid.
+The epitaph on his tombstone reads: This was his honour, For what he believed, he fought.
 Even unto death.